Chancellor announces new contract of employment

 Essentially, workers would be given shares valued between £2,000 and £50,000, which would be exempt from capital gains tax, as long as they forfeited certain statutory rights, such as unfair dismissal and redundancy claims, the right to request flexible working and time off for training, and the requirement for new mothers to give 16 weeks’ notice of the date they are due to return from maternity leave (rather than the current eight).

 It is anticipated that any size of company will be able to use the ‘owner-employee’ contract from April 2013.
-Under the current proposal, the new contracts could be offered to existing staff or solely to new staff.
+Under the current proposal, the new contract of employment could be offered to existing staff or solely to new staff.

 The government proposes to consult soon on some of the details of the contract, which is set to include restrictions on forfeiture provisions to ensure that if the worker leaves or is dismissed, the company cannot just take the shares back but must ensure that they are able to buy them back at a reasonable price.